Noemiegrau/robot-gladiators/README.md

 * [Link URL to GitHub Repository](#link-URL-to-GitHub-repository)

 ## **_Description of the project_**
 This project is a combat simulator game called "Robot Gladiators".
-The players fights bot robots through a series of fights—gaining cash, attack power, and repairs along the way with a shop functionality.
+The player fights bot robots through a series of fights—gaining cash, attack power, and repairs along the way with a shop functionality.
 The robot that survives with the most cash wins and remembered in the browser's storage system as high score.

 ## **_Technologies used_**
 Project is created using: